- Improved weather protection, particularly from wind and rain.

 The valuable feedback gathered throughout these stages has informed the development of the concept designs.

-The project team has also provided an update to The Department of Transport and Main Roads’ Accessibility Reference Group and will continue consultation as the project develops.
+The project team has also provided an update to the Department of Transport and Main Roads’ Accessibility Reference Group and will continue consultation as the project develops.

-When and where will the open houses be held?
+Where were the open houses held?

 Terminal Facilities FAQs